Miso-0/Miso-0/README.md

 ### Hi there 👋

-I'm a freelance software engineer, Cape Town, South Africa.
+I'm a software engineer, Cape Town, South Africa.

 - 🎓 I have a Computer science degree from the University of Johannesburg
 - 🧱 I’m currently working on [Torusforms](https://torusforms.com)